Opportunity for U.S. teachers: Fulbright Teachers for Global Classrooms Program (Fulbright TGC)

 - Ability to express ideas clearly and effectively.

-Selection decisions will be communicated to all applicants via email, regardless of selection result (accepted or not), once the selection process has been completed.
-A list of alternate candidates will also be named in case finalist candidates are not able to participate.
-If an opening becomes available, IREX will communicate this to the alternate candidate.
+- Selection decisions will be communicated to all applicants via email, regardless of selection result (accepted or not), once the selection process has been completed – approximately in late June or early July.

 I am a legal resident in the United States, but do not yet have my citizenship.
 Am I eligible?